 Biomass power generation or biomass to fuels has the potential for negative carbon emissions when combined with CCS.
 This task force will look at the current global status of biomass applications and the potential application of CCS and technology gaps or challenges.

 With the straightforward manner of CO2 injection, in particular for saline formations, a large portion of available pore space in a geological storage site is bypassed.
-Being able to improve pore space utilization may be very beneficial in terms of increased storage capacity, reduced monitoring costs, and increased ability for ‘hub’ style storage operations.
-Options include: optimizing well(s) configuration and orientation; targeted injection in regions of higher heterogeneity, lower permeability, and/or higher residual trapping potential; plume steering; pressure management; and alternating injection of CO2 gas and CO2 dissolved in water.
-This task force will investigate the various published options, and review the effectiveness and readiness of these techniques to improve the pore space utilization.
-Results will be a set of options for stakeholders to develop into their storage projects.
+Improving pore space utilization may be beneficial in terms of increased storage capacity, reduced monitoring costs, and increased ability for “hub” style storage operations.
+This task force will investigate the various published options and review the effectiveness and readiness of these techniques to improve the pore space utilization.
+The result will be a set of options for stakeholders to develop into their storage projects.

-In addition to the three new areas of work mentioned above, the CSLF Technical Group manages and executes efforts under the CSLF Project Interaction and Review Team (PIRT).
+In addition to the four new areas of work mentioned above, the CSLF Technical Group manages and executes efforts under the CSLF Project Interaction and Review Team (PIRT).

 The CSLF PIRT has the main responsibility of engaging sponsors of CCS projects.
-Learnings from these projects are key elements to knowledge sharing which will ultimately assist in the acceleration of the deployment of CCS technologies.
-PIRT responsibilities include:
+Learnings from these projects are key elements for knowledge sharing, which will ultimately assist in the acceleration of the deployment of CCS technologies.
+PIRT responsibilities include the following: